 Each year, the federal government adds, removes or changes eligible deductions, credits and benefits that can save you money on your annual tax return.
-While there are a couple of changes to existing claims (see below), there is just one new tax credit to be aware of when you file your 2021 return: the Digital News Subscription Tax Credit.
-This new federal non-refundable tax credit applies to fees you paid for a digital news subscription from a qualified Canadian journalism organization.
-You can claim up to $500 in eligible subscriptions, which could save you up to $75 in taxes (15%).
+While there are a couple of changes to existing claims, there were no new tax credits introduced this year.

 How to file taxes in Canada

 There are several ways for Canadians to file their taxes:

 - File Online: The CRA calls its online filing for individuals NETFILE (as opposed to EFILE, which is the service that tax preparers use).
 To send in your return via NETFILE, choose a certified desktop, online, or mobile software product, like TurboTax, to prepare your return and follow the prompts to submit it to the CRA.
 If you use NETFILE and have set up direct deposit, you should receive your refund in about eight days.
 NETFILE opens on February 19, 2024.